SysKitTeam/docs-point/configuration/customize-audit-logs-collection.md

 * **By default, this option is turned off**
 * **The option can be set for each tenant connected with SysKit Point independently**
-* **Changing the option is only possible through the SysKit Point Configuration Wizard**
+* **Changing the option is possible through Manage Connection button in the SysKit Point Settings > General > Connected Tenant screen**

 {% hint style="warning" %}
 **Please note!**